Skip to Content

 Score: 6.5/10

-Jack Daniel’s Tennessee Rye is another respectable addition to the arsenal of rye whiskies in Brown Forman’s portfolio.
-It comes off as noticeably sweeter than the ones that Old Forester or Woodford Reserve produce, despite having a higher percentage of rye grain in the mash bill.
+Jack Daniel’s Tennessee Rye is another respectable addition to the arsenal of rye whiskies in Brown-Forman’s portfolio.
+It comes off as noticeably sweeter than the ones that Old Forester or Woodford Reserve produce – despite having a higher percentage of rye grain in the mash bill.
 I wasn’t expecting that.
-I would assume this has something to do with the charcoal filtering it goes through, but I don’t have the answer as to why that may be.
+I would assume this has something to do with the charcoal filtering it goes through..

 Final Thoughts

 There are lots of cheap rye whiskies out there.
 These are mainly meant more for cocktail duty rather than straight up sipping, but it’s always a treat to find one that can do both.
-Whichever way you’re drinking this, you’ll be rewarded by a competent rye whiskey that leans more towards the sweeter end of the spectrum than the other ryes in the Brown Forman portfolio.
+Jack Daniel’s Straight Rye can do both.
+So however you’re drinking this, you’ll be rewarded by a competent rye whiskey that leans more towards the sweeter end of the spectrum.
 I would even go as far as to say this is the superior choice over other brand’s entry-level rye whiskies like Sazerac Rye (aka Baby Saz), Rittenhouse Rye or ones from the Jim Beam family.

 I have yet to come across a rye whiskey product made by a Brown Forman owned company that didn’t exceed my expectations.
 Jack Daniel’s Straight Rye Whiskey continues with that legacy.